choishingwan/PRSice/docs/step_by_step.md

     Therefore, it is imperative to perform out-of-samp,le prediction, or cross-validation to evaluate the predictive accuracy of PRS.

 ## Computation Algorithm
-In reality, due to the time consuming nature of permutation analysis, PRSice-2 exploit certain property of random number generation to speed up the permutation analysis.
+In reality, PRSice-2 exploit certain property of random number generation to speed up the permutation analysis.

 To generate random numbers, a random seed is required.
 When the same seed is provided, the same sequence of random number will always be generated.
 PRSice-2 exploit this property, such that the permutation analysis is performed as follow

-1. Generate the random seed or use the user provided random seed to $S$
+1. Generate the random seed or set the random seed to the user provided random seed ($S$)
 2. For each p-value threshold
     1. Calculate the observed p-value
     2. Seed the random number generator with $S$